 Are you suffering from diarrhea?
 If yes, then your stools or bowel movements may probably become watery and loose.
 This is something very common and not that serious.
 Many people get diarrhea at least once or two in a year that lasts for around 2 to 3 days.
 However, it can be treated by taking over-the-counter medicines.
-Others suffer from it very often, being a part of IBS (irritable bowel syndrome) or other conditions.It is advised that you seek private GP appointment and get the treatment in a timely manner.
+Others suffer from it very often, being a part of IBS (irritable bowel syndrome) or other conditions.It is advised that you seek a private doctor in London and get the treatment in a timely manner.

 In case you have had watery stools for more than three times in a day and you are not taking sufficient fluid, you may become dehydrated.
 This might lead to serious complications unless it is treated.

-Usually, diarrhea occurs due to a virus that infects the gut which is often called as "intestinal flu" or "stomach flu."
+Usually, diarrhea occurs due to a virus that infects the gut which is often called as intestinal flu or stomach flu.

 Other than these, diarrhea may also lead to constipation, particularly for the ones who have irritable bowel syndrome.

 You need to visit your nearest private doctor clinic if you are having: